asanzribas/Customer-Segmentation-and-Churn-Prediction/README.md

 **INTRODUCTION**

-The telecommunications company Telco finds itself facing a pressing challenge – a significant 26% of its customer base has opted to discontinue services in the last month.
+What if a telecommunications company could predict and prevent customer churn, saving millions in potential lost revenue?
+This was the challenge faced by Telco as a staggering 26% of its customer base chose to discontinue services in the last month.

-The following chart illustrates the impact of churning customers:
+**The Problem:**

 ![image](https://github.com/asanzribas/Customer-Segmentation-and-Churn-Prediction/assets/143028834/9ad809b5-dc15-467a-a3a5-fb79f592ebe0)

-Around 30% of the future revenue has been lost due to customers leaving Telco.
-This is equivalent to around $1.7 milion annually.
-If this churn trend is persistent, the annual churn rate will reach 97% and the financial viability of the company would be in imminent danger.
-Good news is that the telecommunications average churn rate is 22% and Telco has time and resources to achieve the industry benchmark.
+Around 30% of future revenue, equivalent to approximately $1.7 million annually, has been lost due to customer churn.
+If this trend persists, the annual churn rate could reach a critical 97%, endangering the financial viability of the company.
+Fortunately, the industry benchmark for churn is 22%, providing Telco with the opportunity to realign and compete effectively.

-Recognising the critical need to address this surge in customer churn, Telco has decided to leverage data science in understanding and mitigating this trend.

-Telco provided a data set with the following information:

-* Customers who left within the last month
-* Services that each customer has signed up for
-* Customer account information: How long they have been a customer, contract, payment method, paperless billing, monthly charges, and total charges
-* Demographic info: Gender, age range, and if customers have partners and dependents
+**The Mission:**

+To address this pressing issue, Telco has decided to leverage data science to understand and mitigate the surge in customer churn.
+Armed with a comprehensive dataset encompassing customer details, services, and demographics, the mission is clear: develop predictive models to identify customers likely to switch and understand the contributing factors.

+**The Impact:**
-The mission is clear: develop predictive models to understand which customers are more likely to switch to competitors and what factors contribute to it.
-This data-driven approach will empower Telco to make informed decisions, implement targeted strategies, and proactively engage with customers to address their concerns and increase customer satisfaction.

-The contributions of the customer churn prediction models will play a pivotal role in not only reshaping Telco's customer retention strategies but also building a more resilient and customer-centric telecommunications ecosystem.
+These data-driven models will empower Telco to make informed decisions, implement targeted strategies, and proactively engage with customers.
+By reshaping customer retention strategies, Telco aims not only to meet the industry benchmark but also to build a more resilient and customer-centric telecommunications ecosystem.

+In this repository, you'll find the code, analysis, and findings that contribute to Telco's journey in reshaping its customer retention strategies and securing a more sustainable future in the telecommunications market.
+If you don't have time to delve into the details immediately, please see a quick overview of the project below.

 **SEGMENTATION ANALYSIS**